If you receive an error code for an image request, you can find the meaning and possible causes below.

 - The HTTPS certificates on the origin are valid and working

-- The image is requested from a non-existent Source, or a Source that is not deployed or that is disabled.
+- The image is requested from a Source that is not deployed.

 - Check to see that the Source is actually deployed